artiomtz/movie-board/README.md

 ### Overview

 A responsive React-based movie website which allows users to view trending movies and TV shows, search for movies, discover similar movies, and see streaming options.
-Furthermore, it showcases details like rating, genres, overview, videos, cast, reviews, links, collections, and more.
+It showcases details like rating, genres, overview, videos, cast, reviews, links, collections, and more.
+Furthermore, it aggregates telemetry data and displays the numbers of visitors in the last month.

+## Front-end

+### Stack

+- React
+- Bootstrap
+- Material UI
+- Framer Motion

 ### Setup

+1. Obtain API tokens:
+   - WatchMode for streaming providers.
-1. Obtain API tokens (WatchMode for streaming providers, TMDB for all other movie details).
+   - TMDB for all other movie details.
+   - Ipstack for telemetry data.
-2. Download the repository and go to `frontend\movie-board\`.
+2. Download the repository and go to `frontend/movie-board/`.
 3. Create a `.env` file with the API tokens (example in .env_example).
-4. Run the project with the commands below.
+4. Run it with the commands below.
 5. Go to http://localhost:4173.

 ### Commands